-Basemap MaintenanceGIS staff is responsible for providing land record support to several county departments, as well as to taxpayers and real estate professionals.
+The GIS team is responsible for providing land record support to several county departments, as well as to taxpayers and real estate professionals.
 GIS staff verifies information from deeds and plans when new parcels from subdivisions are recorded in the County.

 Subdivision plans that have four or more lots are GPS’d (Global Positioning System).
 The data is collected and verified so parcel lines can be accurately depicted on the County’s Cadastral Parcel layer.